L338ar/winban/README.md

 Originally  written as a quick RDP brute-force preventor, it is now a full Events->Firewall engine in the same spirit as [Fail2Ban](https://github.com/fail2ban/fail2ban)
 ## Warning
 Please review the actual Python script before deploying in production.
-What works on my test machines may not work at your.
+What works on my test machines may not work at yours.
 Like any other security system, you should run tests and verity it works!
 ## Installation

 The script depends on two non built-in modules that needs to be installed: